Listed Contractors

 Because Brooklyn is a large, high-demand market, compare permit responsibility, production timelines, and neighborhood-specific references before signing.

-Brooklyn currently has 2 roofers listed in our directory.
-That is 27% above the average for covered cities in New York.
+Brooklyn currently has 1 roofers listed in our directory.
+That is 12% below the average for covered cities in New York.

 Signal is based on roofers listed on TheRooferFinder that explicitly include Brooklyn in their service areas, not an estimate of all contractors in the broader market.